 There are a couple things a spouse could say to his or her mate that would be like dropping a bomb into the relationship.

-Okay, maybe that’s an exaggeration, but the point is, when talking about your partner’s weight, you’re playing with dynamite.
-So how can you support your spouse without hurting their feelings if you really love them, really care about their health and think they should adopt healthier eating and exercise habits?
+Okay, maybe that’s an exaggeration, but the point is, when talking about your partner’s weight, you could be playing with dynamite.
+So how can you support your spouse without hurting their feelings if you really love them, truly care about their health and think they should adopt healthier eating and exercise habits?

 The best answer is for both of you to maintain healthy habits and to support each other to stay on track.
 So how do you accomplish this?

 We put that question to Joe Ozanic, a personal trainer and nutrition specialist at Advocate Good Shepherd Hospital Health & Fitness Center in Barrington, Ill., asking him for three suggestions.
 Here are his ideas:

 1. “Spouses can agree to work out together.
 Even if you don’t work out together, setting a good example by following your own workout plan can be powerful.”

 2. “A spouse can cook a favorite healthy post-workout meal to show their support.”